 A Chapter 7 Bankruptcy is designed to give the debtor a fresh start by discharging all eligible debts.
 The right to a discharge is not absolute, and some types of debts cannot be discharged.
 Specifically, a bankruptcy discharge does not extinguish a lien on property.
 The Bankruptcy Code will allow the debtor to keep certain “exempt” property; and well over 90% of our clients receive a discharge and keep all of their property.

 Chapter 13 bankruptcy offers individuals an opportunity to save their homes from foreclosure.
 The automatic stay stops the foreclosure proceeding as soon as the individual files the Chapter 13 petition.
 A Chapter 13 bankruptcy is also called a Wage Earner’s Plan.
 It enables individuals with regular income to develop a plan to repay all or part of their debts.
 Under this Chapter, debtors propose a repayment plan to make installment payments to creditors over three to five years.
 Nevertheless, they must still make all mortgage payments that come due during the Chapter 13 plan on time.

 Not all debt collectors play fair.
-Our attorneys will help protect you from debt collector abuse and harassment.
-Threatening arrest, abusive language and deliberate embarrassment are collector tactics that will not be tolerated and our experienced attorneys will put an end to this treatment.
+With a knowledgeable bankruptcy attorney you have the opportunity to end the harassment from debt collector abuse.
+Threatening arrest, abusive language and deliberate embarrassment are collector tactics that will not be tolerated and our experienced attorneys will put an end to this treatment while also assisting you with your debt relief solutions.
 If you have been a victim of this abuse our attorneys may seek compensation from your harassing creditor.